 Personalization remains one of the key trends.
 It cannot be underestimated when answering the question “how to make a custom fitness app users will love.”
 People are looking for the training/diet plans that fit best for their situation.

 On-demand programs and personalized plans help users set objectives and provide workout ideas that fit their lifestyles.
 Machine learning algorithms help keep track of daily progress and correct a plan based on the data.

 Both Android and iOS apps have a similar development effort, as follows: for both basic Android and iOS apps with similar scope, the effort would take 450 – 900 hours (4 – 6 months) for minimum functionality.

 Advanced fitness apps support real-time synchronization, interactivity, and database integration.
 Users enjoy animations and offline mode (e.g., downloading workout videos).
 In this case, app development would take 1000+ hours (6+ months).

 In both cases, costs might vary.
-For example, an elaborate app design increases costs by 20%.
+For example, an elaborate app design increases the cost by 20%.

-Fitness app development costs depend on several parameters.
+Development costs of such kind of application depend on several parameters.
 The most important include:

 - Number of screens, controls, and fields – the higher the number of those items required, the more expensive the app.

-- Screen Orientation Modes – ability to recognize screen orientation type and angle.
+- Screen Orientation Modes – recognizing screen orientation type and angle.